kumar303/mohawk/docs/index.rst

 - **UNRELEASED**

-  - **Security**: Bewit MACs were not compared in constant time and were thus possibly circumventable by an attacker.
+  - **Security related**: Bewit MACs were not compared in constant time and were thus possibly circumventable by an attacker.
-  - **Breaking**: Escape characters in header values are no longer allowed, potentially breaking clients that depend on this behavior.
+  - **Breaking change**: Escape characters in header values are no longer allowed, potentially breaking clients that depend on this behavior.
+  - A sender is allowed to omit the content hash as long as their request has no content.
+The :class:`mohawk.Receiver` will skip the content hash check in this situation, regardless of the value of :ref:`accept_untrusted_content`.
+See :ref:`empty-requests` for more details.
   - Introduced max limit of 4096 characters in the Authorization header
   - Changed default values of ``content`` and ``content_type`` arguments to :class:`mohawk.base.EmptyValue` in order to differentiate between